18+ | commercial content | begambleaware.org

 From the images above we created an example of how this is done using the iPhone calculator app.

-In this scenario, we have backed an acca at 50 (£5 at 49/1) and we have one game to go.
-The odds for the lay is at 1.5, with lay odds appearing in red, so we’ve added these details to the calculator.
+In this scenario, we have backed an acca at 50.00 (£5 at 49/1) and we have one game to go.
+The odds for the lay are at 1.5, with lay odds appearing in red, so we’ve added these details to the calculator.

-If we let it run the acca is set to return a £245 profit, but if we’re nervous we can lay £166.67 at 1.5.
-Remember this is a lay so the liability is £88.33, which you will need to have in your account.
+If we let it run the Acca is set to return a £245 profit, but if we’re nervous we can lay £166.67 at 1.5.
+Remember this is a lay bet so the liability is £83.34, which you will need to have in your account.
 If we place the lay we are secured a £161 profit regardless of the outcome.
+With this example showing a 5% commission rate by the relevant exchange bookmaker, a net profit of £153 is the actual amount returned, regardless of the outcome.

 Choosing when to place a lay bet in this scenario is always down to your own judgement.
-You might decide it’s the best time to lay off if for example the team takes the lead and it’s 1-0 with 10 minutes.
-You’d still lay off at that point and make profit.
+You might decide it’s the best time to lay off if, for example, the team takes the lead and it’s 1-0 within 10 minutes.
+You’d still lay off at that point and make a profit.
 The odds will probably be around 1.18 so we’ve added this as an example.
 If added to the calculator you can now get a £206 profit.